‘ILM - علم

 If it is said: ‘Ilm alone is not sufficient; Irâdah is also necessary.
 If Irâdah was not present, ‘ilm would not be sufficient, would it?

-The Answer: All beings both indicate and testify to an all-encompassing ‘ilm, and they point to the universal Irâdah of the owner of that all-encompassing ‘ilm.
+The Answer: Just as all beings indicate and testify to an all-encompassing ‘ilm, so too they indicate the universal Irâdah of the owner of that all-encompassing ‘ilm.
 It is as follows:

-So, you can see for yourself just how mistaken and contrary to the haqiqah it is to say of events, all of which come into existence through Ilahî will, "Naturally, naturally," instead of, "Inshallah, Inshallah."
-The Twentieth Letter-Second Station/The Ninth Phrase
+Thus, compare how mistaken and contrary to the haqiqah it is to say knowingly “Natural, natural,” of actions, states and matters, which come into existence through the will of Allah, instead of, “Insha’Allah, Insha’Allah”.

 1 Compounded ignorance - jahâlatin murakkabbah: “…such people fancy themselves.
 And they do not know, but they suppose that they do know….”
 The Letters ( 40 )